DrishtiShrrrma/deepmindxhuggingface-RL/README.md

 6. Reward: A signal received by the agent after each action, indicating how good or bad the action was.
 7. Policy: A strategy used by the agent to decide which action to take based on its current observation.

 Note: In a fully observable environment (as in Markov Decision Processes), the agent's observation equals the state.
-In partially observable environments (like Partially Observable Markov Decision Processes), the agent's observation may not fully capture the state.
+In partially observable environments (like Partially Observable Markov Decision Processes POMDPS), the agent's observation may not fully capture the state.

 ![image](https://github.com/DrishtiShrrrma/deepmindxhuggingface-RL/assets/129742046/0fed8f16-29e2-4fdb-aa2c-2663aeb1ee0a)